 The consolidated financial statements are presented in United States dollars, which is the parent company's functional currency and the Group's presentation currency.
 The financial statements of subsidiaries are maintained in their functional currencies and converted to US dollars for consolidation of the Group results.
 The functional currency of each entity is determined after consideration of the primary economic environment of the entity.
-The monetary assets and liabilities of the Company that are denominated in currencies other than the United States dollar are translated at the rate of exchange at the consolidated balance sheet dates and non-monetary items are translated at historical rates.
+The monetary assets and liabilities of the Company that are denominated in currencies other than the United States dollar are translated at the rate of exchange at the dates of the consolidated statements of financial position and non-monetary items are translated at historical rates.
 Revenues and expenses are translated at the average exchange rate for the year.
-Exchange gains and losses arising on translation are included in the consolidated statements of operations and comprehensive loss.
+Exchange gains and losses arising on translation are included in the consolidated statements of comprehensive income/(loss).

-On the acquisition of a subsidiary, the acquisition method of accounting is used, whereby the purchase consideration is allocated to the identifiable assets, liabilities and contingent liabilities (identifiable net assets) of the acquire on the basis of fair value at the date of acquisition.
+On the acquisition of a subsidiary, the acquisition method of accounting is used, whereby the purchase consideration is allocated to the identifiable assets, liabilities and contingent liabilities (identifiable net assets) of the acquiree on the basis of fair value at the date of acquisition.
 Those mining rights, mineral reserves and resources that are able to be reliably valued are recognized in the assessment of fair values on acquisition.
 Other potential reserves, resources and mineral rights, for which, in the Directors' opinion, values cannot be reliably determined, are not recognized.
 Acquisition costs are expensed.